voidshine/dameo_book/Game02.md

 *26.e5f6!  ...*

 White threatens combination hits connected with moves f2e3 and f6g7.
-For this reason it is impossible to play neither d1d7 nor d1e1.
+For this reason it is impossible to play either d1d7 or d1e1.
 Meanwhile, White threatens to get a second king and completely torture Black.

 Another try is much better for Black: